What is Noah Wyle's Net Worth?

 Career

-Noah Wyle's breakthrough came when he was cast as the medical student John Carter in the pilot for "ER."
-He managed to stay with the show after it was greenlit – the only cast member to do so.
+Wyle's breakthrough came when he was cast as medical student John Carter in the pilot for "ER."
+He was the only actor from the original pilot to stay with the series after it was greenlit.
 All of the other roles were filled by established actors, such as George Clooney.

 (VALERIE MACON/AFP/Getty Images)